eduardok/libsmbclient-php/README.md

 When you change the mtime and atime for a file, then stat the file with `smbclient_stat`, the stat output will indicate that you changed ctime and mtime, in that order, instead.
 (This is likely a bug somewhere, but it's hard to pinpoint the cause.)
 When you use mount.cifs to mount the share and check the results of this function with the `stat` commandline tool, the `mtime` argument will set both the mtime and ctime, and the `atime` argument will set the atime.
+This is a Posix compatibility shim.
+Use the more powerful `xattr` functions if you need more control, such as setting the ctime.

 ### smbclient_listxattr